St. Anthony Central Hospital

 About this Project

-While employed as President of EnviroFinance Group, Stuart Miner led the team that negotiated the purchase of the hospital from CHIC.
+While employed as President of EnviroFinance Group, Stuart Miner led the team that negotiated the purchase of the hospital from Catholic Health Initiatives of Colorado.
 Mary Hashem, as Executive VP of EFG, managed the environmental work and oversaw the community relations.
 The due diligence for the acquisition was a sophisticated process of phased fatal flaw analyses and critical path execution.
 With staged contingency dates and deposits, the management team was able to bracket the project risks and costs with increasing precision.
 By the time of closing, fixed price performance-based contracts had been negotiated for the abatement, demolition and engineering work for the property, and insurance was fully underwritten and manuscripted.
 Work began the week after closing, creating tremendous efficiencies in the development process.

 Throughout project execution, the team managed unexpected abatement, development and environmental conditions when they were encountered, and kept the site work on budget and on schedule.
 Further, the team successfully processed a claim on the project’s environmental liability insurance that paid most of the cost for remediation of unknown conditions discovered during demolition and overlot grading.